Austria ends lockdown restrictions for vaccinated people

 Since the start of the lockdown, new case numbers have plummeted in the small Alpine country.
 On Friday, Austria reported 367.5 new infections per 100,000 inhabitants, down from 1,102.4 on the first day of the lockdown in November.

-However, hospitalizations from the virus have not dropped as sharply as new case numbers.
-There are currently 567 coronavirus patients in intensive-care units across the country, only slightly down from 572 on the first day of the lockdown last month.
+However, hospitalizations from the virus haven't dropped as sharply as new case numbers.
+There are currently 567 coronavirus patients in intensive care units across the country, only slightly down from 572 on the first day of the lockdown last month.

-Austrian officials have stressed that high rates of vaccination are necessary to control the virus.
-Just 67.7% of the population is fully vaccinated, a relatively low rate for Western Europe, and the government has introduced measures to put increasing pressure on unvaccinated individuals to get the vaccine.
+Austrian officials have stressed that high rates of vaccination are necessary to control the virus — 67.7% of the population is fully vaccinated, a relatively low rate for Western Europe.
+The government has introduced measures to put increasing pressure on unvaccinated people to get the vaccine.